hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 *Prerequisites:*
 *-A VSC-account coupled to an iRODS account*
 *-You should be added to some test groups by the HPC staff before starting this tutorial.*
+*-Some of these exercises are made for groups, but you can do most of them alone*

 [Yoda](https://yoda.uu.nl/yoda-uu-nl/what-is-yoda/index.html) is a research data management solution on top of iRODS developed by Utrecht University.
 Yoda portal is a web application for performing data management activities, such as managing access to your data and changing metadata.
 It allows users to deploy and manage their research data.